-- a) Variable remuneration is performance-related, consists of a mix of financial (maximum 50%) and non-financial elements and reflects both short-term and long-term strategic goals; - b) Variable remuneration targets are specific, measurable, attainable, relevant and timebound; - c) Variable remuneration in principle cannot exceed 100% of fixed remuneration; - d) Other benefits for staff are provided in line with market practice; and - e) Clawback and malus provisions are applicable to all variable remuneration awarded.
+- a) Variable remuneration is performance-related, consists of a mix of financial (maximum 50%) and non-financial elements and reflects both short-term and long-term strategic goals: - b) Variable remuneration targets are specific, measurable, attainable, relevant and timebound; - c) Variable remuneration in principle cannot exceed 100% of fixed remuneration; - d) Other benefits for staff are provided in line with market practice; and - e) Clawback and malus provisions are applicable to all variable remuneration awarded.

 The Company's Remuneration Policy seeks to prevent the taking of more risk than is acceptable under the Company's risk appetite framework.
 Remuneration plans reward performance at group, company and individual level as appropriate.
-Employee objectives include a combination of financial and nonfinancial targets, taking into account ethical behaviour and corporate responsibility.
+Employee objectives include a combination of financial and non-financial targets, taking into account ethical behaviour and corporate responsibility.
 Variable remuneration plans are underpinned by performance management systems in order to reinforce a performance culture.

-The Company does not offer share options or shares to staff or Board members.
 The Company operates a defined contribution pension scheme which is open to all qualifying employees.
 Non-executive members of the Board do not participate in the scheme.
 Certain non-executive members of the Board receive remuneration from the Company in respect of their Board membership.